emericg/esp32-environmental-sensors/HiGrow/doc/higrow-ble-api.md

 ## About HiGrow

 * [HiGrow sensors](https://emeric.io/EnvironmentalSensors/#higrow) are meant to keep your plants alive by monitoring their environment
-* Has sensors to relay temperature, humidity, light intensity, soil moisture and soil fertility (via electrical conductivity)
+* Has sensors to relay temperature, humidity, light intensity, soil moisture and fertility (via electrical conductivity)
 * Uses Bluetooth Low Energy (BLE) and has a limited range
-* A lipo battery can be used (charging via USB)
+* A lipo or a 18650 battery can be used (charging via USB)

 Boards are available from LilyGo or Weemo Chinese manufacturers.

 I would not recommend an HiGrow for serious plant monitoring, only for tinkering with an esp32 board with onboard sensors.
+The API described below is only available with a [custom firmware](https://github.com/emericg/esp32-environmental-sensors/tree/master/HiGrow).

 ## Features

 * Read real-time sensor values
+* Temperature
+* Light Monitor
+* Soil moisture
+* Soil fertility
 * Features can be extended through available GPIO and an open firmware

 ## Protocol